 Advantages of AM

-These designs can offer substantial weight savings and performance in modern aerospace advanced component and assembly design.
+These designs can offer substantial weight savings and performance in modern aerospace advanced system and assembly design.
 Each design is manufactured from electronic data generated from CAD files making it a fully direct digital manufacturing process.

 Since the design is controlled directly from a CAD file, AM can produce parts that were at one time impossible to manufacture by conventional processes such as cutting, grinding and drilling.